yuensiangang/yuensiangang.github.io/index.md

 Using machine learning algorithms, my current work focuses on identifying neural and behavioral markers that – in combination with clinical and demographic characteristics – improves the diagnostic precision of depression and reliably predicts treatment outcome.
 I also develop new empirical tools and use computational modelling to understand how abnormalities in decision making may contribute to the profoundly disabling, yet difficult-to-treat symptom of motivational anhedonia in depression (or the loss of motivation in pursuing activities that were previously rewarding).

+Reach me at yang@mclean.harvard.edu if you have any questions regarding my research or are interested in collaborating!

 ## Education
 * 2018 -  present: &nbsp;&nbsp;&nbsp;                     Research Fellow, Harvard Medical School
 * 2014 - 2018: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; D.Phil. in Clinical Neurosciences, University of Oxford